openbmc/openbmc/poky/documentation/kernel-dev/concepts-appx.rst

 transparent and are not relevant to the developer on a day-to-day basis.
 From the developer's perspective, this path is the "master" branch in Git terms.
 The developer does not need to be aware of the existence of any other branches at all.
-Of course, value exists in the having these branches in the tree, should a person decide to explore them.
+Of course, it can make sense to have these branches in the tree, should a person decide to explore them.
 For example, a comparison between two BSPs at either the commit level or at the line-by-line code ``diff`` level is now a trivial operation.